stefvanhooijdonk/aoc2021/day1/readme.md

 Read input.txt with: 2000 measurements.

 How many measurements are larger than the previous measurement?
+Step 1

-Measurements are larger than the previous measurement = xxxx.
+Measurements are larger than the previous measurement = xxx.

+Step 2
+Measurement windows are larger than the previous measurement = xxx.